openstack/tacker-specs/specs/pike/vnf-cluster-management-by-senlin.rst

 directly.
 Senlin provides powerful policies(placement policy, deletion policy, etc.) which can be used to make VDU auto-scaling much more intelligent than Heat autoscaling group.
-If user wants to scale in a cluster, senlin deletion policy(which can added to tacker later) can decide which nodes should be delted firstly(the elder ones or the young ones) and the nodes which are in ERROR status will always be deleted at first.
+If user wants to scale in a cluster, senlin deletion policy(which can added to tacker later) can decide which nodes should be deleted firstly(the elder ones or the young ones) and the nodes which are in ERROR status will always be deleted at first.
 For alarming management, Senlin does not only support Ceilometer, but also message service(Zaqar), and even some